tormjens/wp-blade/README.md

 The plugin is intended for WordPress theme-developers that want to write a different flavor of template languages.

-Read more about Blade in the [Laravel documentation](https://laravel.com/docs/5.2/blade).
+Read more about Blade in the [Laravel documentation](https://laravel.com/docs/5.4/blade).

 For documentation and tips on how to get started using Blade in WordPress, please [check the docs](http://blade.tormorten.no/).

+## Features

+* PHP >= 5.6
+* Laravel Blade 5.4

 ## Changes

-For the 2.0 release the vendor for Blade has been changed, making WP Blade have less dependencies, and require a lower PHP version (5.4).
+We're back to the source for Blade.
+The illuminate/views package, which gives us the option of always having the latest changes to the Blade compiler engine.
+This includes the new components directive.

 ### Notice before upgrading from WP Blade